GuillaumeVIMONT/TD_UP2/README.md

-All ressources for the TD EEJSI are into this Repo
+All ressources for the TD  are into this Repo

 ## About